-The Commission is satisfied that the Draft Rule falls within the subject matter about which the Commission may make Rules.
-The Draft Rule falls within section 34 of the NEL as it relates to:
+The Commission is satisfied that the Rule as made falls within the subject matter about which the Commission may make Rules.
+The Rule as made falls within section 34 of the NEL as it relates to:

-Under section 99(3) of the NEL the draft of the Rule to be made need not be the same as the draft of the proposed Rule to which the notice under section 95 relates.
+&lt;sup>11 Under section 103 (3) of the NEL the Rule that is made in accordance with section 103(1) need not be the same as the draft of the purposed Rule to which a notice under section 95 relates or the draft of a Rule contained in a draft Rule determination.

-Under section 33 of the NEL the AEMC must have regard to any relevant MCE statement of policy principles in making a Rule.
+&lt;sup>12 Under section 33 of the NEL the AEMC must have regard to any relevant MCE statement of policy principles in making a Rule.

-- the operation of the NEM (as the PASA processes are a tool used to assess the expected supply and demand of electricity, which are elements of the operation of the NEM); - the operation of the national electricity system for the purposes of the safety, security and reliability of that system (as the PASA is a "comprehensive programme of information collection, analysis, and disclosure of medium term and short term power system security prospects"13); and - the activities of persons (including Registered participants) participating in the NEM or involved in the operation of the national electricity system (as the PASA encompasses information relating to demand of supply of electricity which relate to activities of persons participating in the NEM).
+- the operation of the NEM (as the PASA processes are a tool used to assess the expected supply and demand of electricity, which are elements of the operation of the NEM); - the operation of the national electricity system for the purposes of the safety, security and reliability of that system (as the PASA is a "comprehensive programme of information collection, analysis, and disclosure of medium term and short term power system security prospects"); and - the activities of persons (including Registered participants) participating in the NEM or involved in the operation of the national electricity system (as the PASA encompasses information relating to demand of supply of electricity which relate to activities of persons participating in the NEM).